If you’re starting a remote job search or searching for how to find remote work, this article is for you.

 Take the extra steps to get yourself ready BEFORE landing the job, and you’re far more likely to get job offers from employers for remote positions.

-This will make you seem more confident in the interview too, because when they ask about these topics, you’ll be excited to talk about them rather than feeling nervous/timid.
+Having a great home workspace will make you seem more confident in the interview as well, because when they ask about the topic of your work area, you’ll be excited rather than nervous to share details.

 Show them you have a plan to succeed after they hire you.